Shyber/recipes-fawad/README.md

 * I'll be making all commits directly to master instead of a dev branch and then merge at end.
 * Small disclaimer, I apologize for skipping the PDF *again* and started working off the points in the email response.

+30th October 2019 Updates:
+* I was going to skip writing tests again, but decided to give it a bit more time and write some basic tests.

+## Tests
+* I've added some pretty basic component tests.
+If I had more time, I would've expanded upon click/load action of the button and fake actions.

 ## What I would've done next
 * I left RecipeGalleryMain as a component instead of a pure function so that instead of the load recipes button loading data, I'd use its componentDidMount method to dispatch the fetch action.